box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 ### Returns

-This function returns a value of type `FileVersionLegalHolds`.
+This function returns a value of type `FilesOnHold`.

 Returns the list of current file versions held under legal hold for a specific legal hold policy assignment.